 It is a good idea to specifically name the people to whom gifts can be made.
-Many estate planners recommend that gifts to the agent or agents not be allowed.
+Many estate planning specialists recommend that gifts to the agent or agents not be allowed.
 That reduces the problems in the Brooke Astor case and others.

 Standard power of attorney terms often limit gifts to lineal descendants (children and grandchildren).
 But that means gifts can’t be made to siblings, parents and others who might need help.